Busbar Trunking: Advantages Over Cable

-- Rigid design elements of the system provides increased resistance to short-circuit compared to cable systems (for example, busbar 3000A: 264 kA and 120 kA peak thermal value of the current short-circuit).
+- Rigid design elements of the system provide increased resistance to short-circuit compared to cable systems (for example, busbar 3000A: 264 kA and 120 kA peak thermal value of the current short-circuit).

 - The minimum distance between the axes of the conductors reduces the induction of resistance, and the flat, relatively thin tire contributes to the optimal distribution of current density in it (crowding-out effect at high current loads to the surface is peculiar and minimal to cable systems), which lowers resistance.
 As a result of low levels of resistance and impedance, voltage loss at one and the same length of busbar systems is significantly lower than in cable systems.

-- Low resistance values in the busbar system helps to reduce the loss of active energy and limit the growth of reactive power to operate, compared to cable systems.
+- Low resistance values in the busbar system help to reduce the loss of active energy and limit the growth of reactive power to operate, compared to cable systems.

-- Compact design and steel shell provides a significantly lower electromagnetic field around the bus system compared to c cable.
-Tire system of high load (4000A – 5000A) can be safely installed near the data cables and does not create electromagnetic interference in an information system.
+- Compact design and steel shell provide a significantly lower electromagnetic field around the bus system compared to c cable.
+A tire system of high load (4000A – 5000A) can be safely installed near the data cables and does not create electromagnetic interference in an information system.

-- Typically, a particularly high amperage use multiple cables for connecting one phase, where the cables can vary both in length and at the location and connection.
-Busbar systems eliminate the difference in length between the conductors that have the exact parameters of the active and inductive reactance, and ensure that the load on each phase is maximum equal.
+- Typically, a particularly high amperage uses multiple cables for connecting one phase, where the cables can vary both in length and at the location and connection.
+Busbar systems eliminate the difference in length between the conductors that have the exact parameters of the active and inductive reactance and ensure that the load on each phase is maximum equal.
 Cable systems cannot be strictly parametrized.

-- Bus systems consist of a fully certified standard cells, where everything is made to eliminate human error.
+- Bus systems consist of fully certified standard cells, where everything is made to eliminate human error.
 For example, junction boxes and plugs are tested and certified parts of the busbar system and meet all safety requirements.
-The reliability of the adherence of all junction boxes are standardized and does not depend on the installation.
-Security Connection cable systems depends on the experience of the installer.
+The reliability of the adherence of all junction boxes is standardized and does not depend on the installation.
+Security Connection cable systems depend on the experience of the installer.

 - Busbar systems cannot be damaged by various rodents, which prevents the steel casing, unlike the unprotected cable systems.

-Thus, the busbar has significant advantages over cable, such as: improved electrical performance, simplified, and at the same time, reliable electricity distribution scheme, the minimum spatial volumes, speed installation and reduce time spent on installation, flexibility and transformability of the system, various kinds of high degree of protection, ease of maintenance and energy savings in data center operation.
+Thus, the busbar has significant advantages over cable, such as improved electrical performance, simplified, and at the same time, reliable electricity distribution scheme, the minimum spatial volumes, speed installation and reduce time spent on installation, flexibility, and transformability of the system, various kinds of a high degree of protection, ease of maintenance and energy savings in data center operation.